List of DC Comics characters: S: Second version

 In an untold story of Earth-Two, the second Silver Ghost is a detective who wanted to become a vigilante like Batman.
 After witnessing Batman defeat criminals without weapons, Silver Ghost decides against becoming a vigilante.

 Silver Ghost in other media

 A genderbent incarnation of Silver Ghost, Raya van Zandt, appears in The Flash episode "The Flash & the Furious", portrayed by Gabrielle Walsh.
 This version is an ex-Air Force pilot under the call sign "Silver Ghost" who wields a meta-tech key fob that allows her to control any motorized vehicle.
 Seeking the form the Young Rogues, she recruits Weather Witch to help her break into an A.R.G.U.S. facility and steal an experimental WayneTech car capable of turning invisible.
 However, XS appeals to Weather Witch's better nature, leading to the latter secretly stopping van Zandt and escaping with her.
-As of the episode "Gone Rogue", Weather Witch reveals she abandoned van Zandt in Bolivia.
+In the episode "Gone Rogue", it is revealed that Weather Witch abandoned van Zandt in Bolivia.